esmarkowski/you_look_fine/README.md

 #### Infer Action

 ```
-bin/you_look_fine --debug --run-once --infer-action --vision-prompt "Infer action from the included images.
-Describe what actions may be occuring across the images.
-Do not describe what's happening in each individual image.
+bin/you_look_fine --debug --run-once --infer-action --vision-prompt "Infer action from the included frames of video.
+Describe what actions may be occuring across those frames.
+Do not describe what's happening in each individual frame.
 Keep your response brief" --capture-frames 3 --capture-frames-delay 1000
 ```

 #### Dystopia